Eefjeroelfsema/Project_january/report.md

 My website shows the budget deficit of the Europian Union to the user.
 On my homepage it is shown via a EU-map (with colours and a tooltip), and via a historical line graph.
 If you want more information on the spendings that led to the budget deficit you can click on a country in the EU-map.
-A modal then appears which shows a piechart that shows the percentage of the total spendings spend to a single sector.
-Also a barchart which shows the percentage of the GDP that is spend to the different sectors.
+Then a modal appears which shows a piechart of the percentage of the total spendings spend to a single sector.
+Next to the piechart there is a modal which shows the percentage of the GDP that is spend to the different sectors.

 ## Technical design

 For each of my data visualizations I made a new javascriptfile.
 There are four visualizations in my
 website: a map, multiple linechart, piechart and a barchart.
-On my homepage the map and linechart visualization are visible.
-The information on these visualizations are budget deficit related.
-When you click on a country in the map, a modal appears with the spendings information.
-Here are the piechart and the barchart function.

-- map.js:
+### map.js:
-<b>Code</b>: In this file my Europian Map is made and updated.
-In the beginning the svg is made and the information
-for the map is added.
+- <b>Code</b>: In this file my Europian Map is made and updated.
+In the beginning the svg is made and the information for the map is added.
 Then the map is drawed via the function map.
 Via makeText is the year in the leftcorner added and updated.
 In this javascript there is also the code for the slider.
 When the slider is moved the function updateMap is called, which changes the colour of the countries to the colours according to the budget deficit that year.
-There is in the map also a tooltip.
+In the map I added a tooltip.
-The map function is also in contact with the barchart, piechart and the modal.
-If you click on a country, the modal appears and the barchart and piechart are updated with the country and year information, because these functions are called in the map javascript file.
+The map javascript is in contact with the barchartjavascript, piechartjavascript and the modal.
+If you click on a country, the modal appears and the barchart and piechart are updated with the country and year information.
-<b>Functionality</b>: The map first drawn is of the year 1995, all the countries are coloured
-by their budget deficit that year.
+- <b>Functionality</b>: The map first drawn is of the year 1995 and all the countries are coloured by their budget deficit that year.
 There is a slider below the map, where you can change the year and update the map according to that year.
-In the legend, added next to the map it is clear which colour correspondends with which budget deficit percentage.
-You can also hover with your mouse over the countries, then a tooltip appears which shows you the name of the country and the budget deficit in the year you're slider is.
+In the legend, added next to the map it is clear which colour correspondends to which budget deficit percentage.
+You can also hover with your mouse over the countries, then a tooltip appears which shows you the name of the country and the budget deficit.

-- linechart.js
+### linechart.js
-<b>Code</b>: In this file I make and update the linechart.
-First is the svg made for the linechart.
-In a
-dictionary I put the values of every country in a list.
+- <b>Code</b>: In this file I make and update the linechart.
+First the svg is made for the linechart.
+In a dictionary I put the values of every country in a list.
 Then the function countryline is called.
 In this function I make one line for the country it is called for.
 Therefore I call this function 23 times, for each country in my dataset.
 So in the beginning a multiple linechart is made with 23 lines.
-The function axis makes the axis.
-If you hover over a line in the linegraph, the line turns red and the function fullnameCountry is called to display the fullname of the country in the righttop.
+The function makeAxis makes the axis.
+If you hover over a line in the linegraph, the line turns red and the function fullnameCountry function is called to display the fullname of the country in the righttop.
-If the button is pushed in the top for a specific country, all the lines are removed and only the line of that one country is drawed (calling the countryline function once with that info).
+Via the button you can choose to display only 1 country.
+All the lines are removed and only the line of that one country is drawed (calling the countryline function once with that info).
-The yscale is updated via with the data and then the axis are updated as well.
-If you click on the all countries option, all the lines are drawed again as in the beginning.
+The yscale is updated with the new data and then the axis are updated as well.
+You can always choose to show all the countries again, by pushing that button.
-<b>Functionality</b>: In this visualization I show the historical budget deficits of the countries.
+- <b>Functionality</b>: In this visualization I show the historical budget deficits of the countries.
 The first linechart drawn is with all the countries together.
 Via a button next to the title you can select a certain country and only the line of that country is drawed.
 The axis move together with the range of the country values.
 It is also possible to draw all the lines together again.

-- piechart.js
+### piechart.js
-<b>Code</b>: The piechart is shown in the modal, when clicked on a country.
-Therefore the main function piechart is a
-global function (pieChartFunction), which can be called from in the map.js.
+- <b>Code</b>: The piechart is shown in the modal, when clicked on a country.
+Therefore the main function piechart is a global function (pieChartFunction), which can be called from in the map.js.
 Before anything is called, the svg, the width height and radius are determined above.
 The piechart.js file calls itself in the beginning, to make the fist piechart.
 The piechart function calls the firstPiechart function.